SuganyaPrabagarane/countries-nextjs/README.md

   - Temperature, “feels like”, humidity, wind speed
   - Weather description and icon

+- **Border Countries**
+  - See all neighboring countries of a selected country

 - **Interactive Map**
   Locate the capital city on an interactive map.